Transforming your landscape with 3 valuable tips

 Garden Planning is not “Set it and Forget it”

 Remember that proper garden and landscape planning does not happen just once and then you forget it.
 For best results, landscape planning happens over the entire growing season, beginning before your garden awakens after the dormant winter, comes to life during the spring, thrives during the summer (hopefully), and transitions to fall foliage.
 When landscape planning proceeds the annual life cycle of your garden, you can create the optimum garden and landscape health for each season and properly schedule the appropriate actions and preparations.
 This approach will keep your landscape vibrant in all seasons and allow for time to enjoy the benefits of your efforts.
-Bottom line, while enjoying your garden, you are simultaneously creating the ideas that evolve with the next season of your landscape.
+Bottom line, while enjoying your garden, you are simultaneously creating the ideas that evolve with the next season of your landscape.1.
+Your landscape is always in a state of transition

 Your landscape design, like our world in general, is always in a constant state of flux and transition.
 The soil and the plants that grow in it are not static.
 Go outside today and look at your lawn and gardens and take a snapshot of that moment in time, because it will never look exactly the same.
 That’s the nature of our outdoor world.
 If you’re underwhelmed by what you observe or you see glaring issues, what would you change?
 What’s missing?
 What’s struggling?
-How and when will you make that change?
+How and when will you make that change?Once you truly understand the specifics of what you don’t like, you will be able to create a plan to change it.
+Just remember – landscapes are never truly complete.
+They are always a work in progress.
+Some years are more active than others.
+For example, drought may cause unexpected failures that don’t show up for a year.
+Or, a plant you thought was giving up enjoys an amazing rebound because of a rainy spring.

 People can get complacent with what they consider a finished landscape design.
 This unfortunate circumstance creates a situation where the landscape falls into decline and eventually requires more expense just to return to the “status quo”.
 If you accept that changes will be inevitable and adapt your plan, your landscape will evolve in line with nature’s design.